mfaani/mfaani/content/posts/swift/the-power-and-expressiveness-of-swift-ranges.md

 The reason for this error is that there's a conditional conformance for `ClosedRange` when its `Bound` is `Strideable`.
 See [extension ClosedRange : Sequence where Bound : Strideable](https://github.com/apple/swift/blob/main/stdlib/public/core/ClosedRange.swift#L200-L201)

-With Characters in Swift you don't get this conformance out of the box.
+The Swift Engineers have decided not to not have `Character` conform to `Strideable`.
 To learn why, see my other post on [Why Can't You Loop Over Ranges of Characters in Swift](http://mfaani.com/posts/swift/why-cant-you-loop-over-ranges-of-characters-in-swift/)

 ## Any last words?

 - Often usage of ranges can be difficult.
 Because you might need to convert a `Range` into `ClosedRange` or vice versa and it's not very straightforward.
 - You might have to handle bounds.
 Example if an array is is empty then the `0...array.count - 1` range will translate to `0...-1` which results in a crash/error.
 Or you might have a left and right range where your range shrinks every time, this could lead to a range of 0, 1, or often negative.
 So you have to be considerate of all those.
 As a result you must always have **safety checks** in your ranges, otherwise your app will crash.
 To avoid that you should always have the following check `if range.startIndex < range.endIndex` before processing values at
+- You can create ranges on anything that's `Comparable`.
+However only for ranges that are `Strideable` you can do things like `count` or `for loop`.
 - There's another range type that we didn't discuss.
 See [unboundedrange](https://developer.apple.com/documentation/swift/unboundedrange_/)